-Arizona taxpayers to foot bill for Arpaio’s defiance of court order
+Arizona taxpayers to foot bill for Arpaio’s defiance

 Phoenix — Taxpayers already on the hook for $54 million in a racial profiling case against the longtime sheriff of metro Phoenix are about to get walloped with another worrisome cost.